Climate Emergency: Why? - Emergencia climática: ¿Por qué?

 Humans have generated a blanket of pollution whose consequences and danger are of a caliber impossible to exaggerate.
 We overheat and denature our planet irreversibly.
 We adversely affect animals, plants, atmosphere, land, oceans, and since the last century, the nearest space.
 We harm each of us and our children.
 We need to act urgently to change our personal habits and work to immediately replace fossil fuel-derived energies with renewable and cheap energy.
 We caused this situation, but we can solve it.

 Other gases with greenhouse effect that are a product of our civilization are methane (CH4), that is the main component of natural gas, and nitrous oxide (N2O), mostly from nitrogenous fertilizers linked to agriculture.
-Methane has about 30 times the greenhouse effect of CO2, while the multiplier for N2O is about 280 times.
-The concentration of methane has increased from 800 parts per billion (ppb) before industrialization to 1,900 ppb in 2020, while N2O rose from 270 ppb to over 300 ppb.
-Today, CO2 accounts for about 75% of the anthropogenic warming effect, methane for about 15% and the rest is mostly N2O (4).
+Methane has about thirty times the greenhouse effect of CO2, while the multiplier for N2O is about 280 times.
+The concentration of methane has increased from eight hundred parts per billion (ppb) before industrialization to 1,900 ppb in 2020, while N2O rose from 270 ppb to over 300 ppb.
+Today, CO2 accounts for about 75% of the anthropogenic warming effect, methane for about 15% and the rest is mostly N2O (5).

-Some definitions: Atmospheric carbon dioxide (CO2) concentrations can be measured in micromoles.
-A micromole is 1 millionth part of 1 mole, and 1 mole is the unit of amount for substances in the International System of Units.
-When the atmospheric concentration of CO2 is expressed as micromoles of CO2 per mole of dried air, is typically called a part-per-million, abbreviated as ppm.
-In the case of methane and N20 their atmospheric concentration is measured in parts per billion (ppb), instead of parts per million.
+Some definitions: We can measure atmospheric carbon dioxide (CO2) concentrations in micromoles.
+A micromole is a 1 millionth part of one mole, and one mole is the unit of amount for substances in the International System of Units.
+When we express the atmospheric concentration of CO2 as micromoles of CO2 per mole of dried air, we typically call it a part-per-million, abbreviated as ppm.
+In the case of methane and N2O we measure their atmospheric concentration in parts per billion (ppb), instead of parts per million.

-Among the first to sound the alarm were Eunice Newton Foote, an American scientist, inventor, and women's rights campaigner, in 1856, and Svante Arrhenius, a Swedish Nobel laureate, in 1896 (5).
-They recognized CO2 as a greenhouse gas that was being generated in quantities that could affect the climate.
-Yet the increase of atmospheric CO2 accelerated quickly.
+The first to sound the alarm was Eunice Newton Foote, an American scientist, inventor, and women's rights campaigner, in 1856, and forty years later, Svante Arrhenius, a Swedish Nobel laureate followed on her steps (6).
+They recognized CO2 as a greenhouse gas generated in quantities that could affect the climate.
+Yet the increase in atmospheric CO2 accelerated quickly.
 The fossil fuel consumption of the world increased about 60-fold during the nineteenth century, and 16-fold during the twentieth century, for a total of increase of 1,500-fold over the past two-hundred and twenty years.
-Taking into account the increase in efficiency of the systems using those fuels between 1800 and now, the gain in useful energy is in the order of 3,500-fold.
-Each person uses now, in average, about 700 times more energy than a person living in 1800, and consumes the equivalent to 800 kg of crude oil per year (4).
+Considering the increase in efficiency of the systems using those fuels between 1800 and now, the gain in useful energy is in the order of 3,500-fold.
+Each person now uses, on average, about seven hundred times more energy than a person living in 1800 and consumes the equivalent to 800 kg of crude oil per year (4).
 In the Middle East alone, oil extraction increased from 28 to 367 billion barrels between 1948 and 1972, and global coal mining doubled between 1950 and 2000 (3).

 In 1969, the year Neil Armstrong and Buzz Aldrin reached the lunar surface, the conference of the Ad Hoc Group on Carbon Dioxide and Climate took place at Woods Hole Oceanographic Institution in Massachusetts.
-The scientists concluded that once CO2 reached 560 parts per million (ppm)—0.056 percent by volume—doubling the atmospheric concentration from the preindustrial time, the planet would warm, on average, between 1.5ºC and 4.5ºC.
-This range predicted catastrophe, if the upper limit was reached (4).
-These forecasts were not very different from the initial estimations by Svante Arrhenius, who anticipated an increase of 4ºC (5).
+The scientists concluded that once CO2 reached 560 parts per million (ppm), doubling the atmospheric concentration from the preindustrial time, the planet would warm, on average, between 1.5ºC and 4.5ºC.
+This range predicts catastrophe if the planet reaches the upper limit (5).
+These forecasts were close to the initial estimations by Svante Arrhenius, who anticipated an increase of 4ºC (6).

-The amount of CO2 in the air has been accurately measured in bubbles present in ice hundreds of thousands of years old.
+Atmospheric scientists measure with accuracy the amount of CO2 present in bubbles present in ice hundreds of thousands of years old.
 For at least 800,000 years, the CO2 concentration has been very stable in the atmosphere, between 190 ppm and 300 ppm (see next figure).
 In the last 10,000 years the range was even tighter, between 260 ppm and 280 ppm, until the beginning of the nineteenth century.
-Between approximately 1800 and 2021, CO2 has increased from 280 ppm to 419 ppm—that is an increase of 139 ppm, which is equal to half the CO2 levels of only two centuries ago.
-Since 1958, measurements of atmospheric CO2 have been taken at observatories in the Pacific Ocean (such as Mauna Loa Observatory on the island of Hawaii) that are far from the continents (6,7).
+Between approximately 1800 and 2020, CO2 has increased from 280 ppm to 419 ppm—that is an increase of 139 ppm, which is equal to half the CO2 levels of only two centuries ago.
+Since 1958, scientists have taken measurements of atmospheric CO2 at observatories in the Pacific Ocean (such as Mauna Loa Observatory on the island of Hawaii) that are far from the continents (7,8).

-No one should doubt that the increase in atmospheric CO2 concentration is caused by the use of fossil fuels.
-At least 35 billion tons are emitted each year, and 57% of those emissions remain in the air (8).
-The rest is absorbed by the ocean (not without consequences, to be discussed in future posts), and is used up by photosynthesis, underscoring the importance of preserving forests and jungles rather than cutting them down or burning them.
+No one should doubt that the use of fossil fuels causes the increase in atmospheric CO2.
+We emit at least thirty-five billion tons each year, and 57% of those emissions remain in the air (9).
+The ocean absorbs the rest (not without consequences, that I will discuss in future posts), or it is used in plant photosynthesis.
+This highlights the importance of preserving forests and jungles instead of destroying them.
 We must stop using fossil fuels because the CO2 we are emitting will remain in the atmosphere for hundreds of years.

 Long ago the planet reached CO2 concentrations up to 10,000 times higher than now.
-However, those levels are incompatible with the survival of today’s complex living beings (9).
-Never before, for at least 800,000 years, was the pace of CO2 concentration increase comparable to its current rate.
-We can see that very clearly in the vertically ascending line at the far right of the figure below, which reaches the current value of 419 ppm CO2.
+However, those levels are incompatible with the survival of today’s complex living beings (10).
+Never, for at least 800,000 years, was the pace of CO2 concentration increase comparable to its current rate.
+We can see that very clearly in the vertically ascending line at the far right of the figure below, which reaches the value of 419 ppm CO2 detected in 2020 (11).

 It is worth noting the parallelism among the graphs of CO2 increase and human population growth, as shown in the previous post and in the graph below.

-As Jorge Ruiz de Santayana (George Santayana), a U.S. citizen born in Madrid, said in his book The Life of Reason: Reason in Common Sense, "Those who cannot remember the past are condemned to repeat it.”
+As Jorge Ruiz de Santayana (George Santayana), a U.S. citizen born in Madrid, Spain, said in his book The Life of Reason: Reason in Common Sense, "Those who cannot remember the past are condemned to repeat it.”
 The rapid increase in CO2 is the common feature of more than ten mass extinctions of species that have occurred on our planet.
-In previous extinctions, the rapid increase in greenhouse gases was caused by volcanic eruptions (9), but the current increase is the responsibility of our species.
+In previous extinctions, volcanic eruptions caused the rapid increase in greenhouse gases (10), but the current increase is the responsibility of our species (11).

 Versión en español